We are committed to registering our products in a timely fashion in markets where they are needed in order to better address public health needs.

 - We will work to strengthen the regulatory science capabilities of local regulatory authorities to expedite product registrations

-- We will work with the World Health Organization to prequalify our products, where appropriate, to expedite access in low-income countries
+- We will work with the World Health Organization (WHO) to prequalify our products, where appropriate, to expedite access in low-income countries (LICs)

 An important goal for our company is to reduce the historic gap in product introduction between developed and developing countries.

-One way in which we strive to reach this goal is by prequalifying medicines and vaccines through the World Health Organization (WHO).
-WHO prequalification facilitates procurement by UN agencies, which often procure health care products in developing countries in the absence of reliable national medicines authorities that could certify those products as meeting required quality, safety and efficacy standards.
+One way in which we strive to reach this goal is by prequalifying medicines and vaccines through the WHO.
+The WHO prequalification facilitates procurement by UN agencies, which often procure health care products in developing countries in the absence of reliable national medicines authorities that could certify those products as meeting required quality, safety and efficacy standards.
 The WHO prequalification program covers medicines for HIV, TB, malaria, neglected tropical diseases, influenza, reproductive health and diarrhea, in addition to vaccines.
 This prequalification is an important step toward fostering global access.

-We have also focused on addressing developing-country needs by adding features and product improvements to respond to WHO criteria for vaccines that are candidates for programmatic suitability for prequalification (PSPQ).
+We have also focused on addressing developing-country needs by adding features and product improvements to respond to the WHO criteria for vaccines that are candidates for programmatic suitability for prequalification.
 These features include vaccine vial monitors (VVMs), the acceptability of a two-dose regimen for HPV vaccines, and use in controlled-temperature-chain conditions.

-As of June 2016, we have secured WHO prequalification for the following products:
+As of March 31, 2018, we have secured WHO pre qualification for the following products: